 So when this problem came to light in 2022, I decided that I had to go back to that method in order to complete the job at hand.
 Fortunately the first test using the color sliders came out perfect with minor adjustments using the target below.

 Finally I found a printing program called Qimage One (not free but reasonably priced) that has made printing to both Canon and Epson printers a breeze.
 No problems with profiles there either.
 Now I can print to both Canon and Epson printers with many advanced features I didn't have with either of the other stand alone printers.
 It's definitely changed my printing workflow for the best.
 Who knows what can change in the future with the complex world of digital imaging.
 Thank goodness I can always lock myself in the darkroom and really get back to the simplicity of learning how to change the occasional light bulb.
-With the Epson printer, I often use Epson Print Layout free for Epson printers and Canon Professional Print and Layout also free for Canon Printers.
+With the Epson printer, I often use Epson Print Layout free for Epson printers, though have been having problems there, so only use it for test prints.
+Qimage One works with Canon and Epson printers.
+Canon Professional Print and Layout is also free for Canon Printers, but has the steepest learning curve.

 The other helpful thing is to be aware that your file needs to have a colorspace linked to it.